National Road: Historical structures

 Another remaining National Road bridge is the Wheeling Suspension Bridge at Wheeling, West Virginia.
-Opened in 1849 to carry the road over the Ohio River, it was the largest suspension bridge in the world until 1851, and is today the oldest vehicular suspension bridge in the United States still in use.
+Opened in 1849 to carry the road over the Ohio River, it was the largest suspension bridge in the world until 1851, and until 2019 was the oldest vehicular suspension bridge in the United States still in use, although it has since been closed to vehicular traffic due to repeated overweight vehicles ignoring the weight limits and damaging the bridge.
 A newer bridge now carries the realigned US 40 and I-70 across the river nearby.

 Three of the road's original toll houses are preserved: